 About One Realm Beyond Cantor D’Ahma waited his whole life for this day.
 Born with a gift to jump between worlds, the young realm walker is finally ready to leave his elderly mentor and accept his role as protector and defender of the realms.

 But mere hours after he steps through his first portal, Cantor discovers that his job will be more dangerous and difficult than he ever imagined.
-The realms are plagued … Continue reading →
+The realms … Continue reading →

 The Girl Who Played Chess With an Angel by Tessa Apa

 From my review: “As she wrestles with her father’s sudden death and her mother’s bitterness, Florence begins to see life beyond her own needs.
 In her tenuous friendship with Max, she finds the courage to ask an even bigger question: is God real?
 Both Max and her mother are quick to provide their own answers to this deep question, but that’s not enough… Filled with yearning and honesty, Florence’s journey is as captivating as she is.
 Apa dares to dive deep, to genuinely question, and to allow her characters that which makes them so human: permission to doubt.
 She brings an authenticity to her debut novel that few authors are able … Continue reading →

 Jaimie Engle is the author of Clifton Chase and the Arrow of Light, a middle-grade adventure story in which a modern-day boy has a chance to be a hero in fifteenth century England.
 The novel is published by Wayman Publishing and illustrated by Debbie Johnson.
 Jaimie joins adventure fans today to answer some questions about her debut novel.

 Blogger asks: One of the things I found most interesting in your novel is the time period to which the arrow whisked Clifton away.
 What made you choose to write about this moment in history?